robokoding/robokoding.github.io/_products/sumorobot.md

   <figcaption>Sumorobots on the field</figcaption>
 </figure>

-* Parts kit costs €40, for advanced makers with soldering skills.
+* Parts kit costs €50, for advanced makers with soldering skills.
-* Assembly kit costs €45, for intermediate makers with assembly skills.
+* Assembly kit costs €55, for intermediate makers with assembly skills.
-* All assembled kit costs €50, for beginner makers.
+* All assembled kit costs €60, for beginner makers.

-[Contact](/contact/) to buy or in case your interested to organize a sumorobot workshop.
+[Contact](/contact/) to buy, feel free to ask for customizations and also when you want to work together or organize a workshop.
 Happy programming!